college-254/kenyans_applying_to_us_universities/content/college-guide/09-examples-of-us-universities-that-kenyans-have-attended-on-scholarships.md

 uwAdmissions %}} {{% cite uwFinancialAid %}}

-The fact that we need universities that offer financial aid to international students pretty much limits our options to the reach schools.
+The fact that we need universities that offer financial aid to international students pretty much limits us to reach schools.
 That said, there are finer levels even within the reach schools, e.g., you have a higher chance of getting into Amherst than getting into Harvard.

 One typically applies to 8-10 schools.
 When building your list, try to stagger the admission rates as much as you can.
 Your list should not be Harvard, Stanford, Columbia, Yale, MIT, Brown, Princeton, and Dartmouth.

+In schools that practice need-aware admissions, international students that need significant financial aid tend to be in the most competitive applicant pool.
+The moral here is that you shouldn't take any application for granted -- if you want financial aid as an international student, craft the best application that you can.

+{{% comment %}}

+Two examples to illustrate this.

+Although the general admissions rate at Oberlin College is ~33%, the rate for international students is ~8%, and even then, applicants who can afford at least $35,000 USD per year are the most competitive. {{% cite oberlinClassProfile %}} {{% cite oberlinInternationalAid %}}

+While St. Lawrence University's general admission rate is 58.5%, it has only two full-scholarship slots per year for Kenyan students. {{% cite SLUAdmRates %}} {{% cite SLUFinancialAidInternational %}}

+{{% /comment %}}

 ## School Locations